Cho Sang-woo (Squid Game)

 Cho Sang-woo, also known as Player 218, is a fictional character in the first season of the South Korean survival drama television series Squid Game.
 He starts off as a major protagonist and antagonist at the end.
 He is portrayed by South Korean actor Park Hae-soo, while the younger version is portrayed by Park Si-won.
 The character was based on one of series creator Hwang Dong-hyuk's childhood friends.
-Sang-woo was one of the two finalists in the competition, alongside his childhood friend Seong Gi-hun, who had become his rival by that point.
+Sang-woo was one of the three finalists in the competition, alongside his childhood friend Seong Gi-hun, who had become his rival by that point, and Kang Sae-Byeok, whom he killed before the final game.
 He is voiced in the English dub by Stephen Fu.

 Sang-woo was the leader of an investment team at a securities company, and a graduate of Seoul National University.
 He became a successful investment banker but fell into heavy debt after failed investments, leading to a warrant for his arrest on charges of financial crimes.
 To solve his financial problems, Sang-woo participated in the game.
 Initially allied with Gi-hun and several other players, he takes on a darker role as the series progresses, becoming willing to kill other players to ensure his own survival.
 His character would then be contrasted with Lee Myung-gi, who also kills players for his own survival.

+Ever since his appearance, Sang-Woo had received a positive reception from critics, who described him as a "realistic character", with particular praise towards his tragic descent to villainy, his bond with Gi-hun and Ali, and Park's performance.